-This indicator comes on for a few seconds when you turn the ignition switch to ON (II).
-It will then go off if you have inserted a properly-coded ignition key.
-If it is not a properly-coded key, the indicator will blink, and the engine will not start (see page 78).
+This indicator comes on for a few seconds when you turn the ignition switch to the ON (II) position.
+It will go off if you have inserted a properly coded ignition key.
+If it is not a properly coded key, the indicator will blink and the engine will not start (see page 101).

-This indicator also blinks several times when you turn the ignition switch from ON (II) to ACCESSORY (I) or LOCK (0).
+This indicator also blinks several times when you turn the ignition switch from the ON (II) position to the ACCESSORY (I) or LOCK (0) position.